Privacy Policy

 • regular review of security practices.

-If a personal data breach occurs, we will assess the incident promptly and, where required by applicable law:
+If a personal data breach occurs, we will assess the incident promptly and, where required by applicable law or wearable-provider terms:

 • notify the relevant supervisory authority without undue delay;